If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Do Dust Mites Survive the Washing Machine?

-Unfortunately, they can.
-A study found that washing clothing and bedding in warm and cold water with detergent (and sometimes bleach) only removed up to 83 percent of dust mites (7).
-That’s why it’s crucial to employ a hot wash from time to time.
+Unfortunately, they often do.
+One study found that washing clothing and bedding in warm or cold water with standard detergent only removed up to 83 percent of dust mites (6).
+To ensure they are eliminated, you must use high heat in the washer or the dryer.

 Living With Dust Mites